 The Baja California Peninsula is an incredibly picturesque landscape that includes hundreds of miles of rugged Pacific coastline on its western seaboard, the uniquely rich waters of the Sea of Cortez on its eastern seaboard, imposing mountain ranges stretching the entire length of this vast area, and an arid, cactus-filled semi desert that holds the promise of many future adventures.

 In the south, only 2 hours from the raging tourist resort of Cabo San Lucas, lies the quaint little seaside town of Todos Santos, one of the most appealing towns in all of Baja.
-A quirky mix of local Mexicans North American expats, avid fishermen, surfers and New Age followers, the town of Todos Santos (in English “All Saints”) has thus far escaped the rampant tourism of its southern neighbours in Los Cabos.
+A quirky mix of local Mexicans North American expats, avid fishermen, surfers and New Age followers, the town of Todos Santos (in English “All Saints”) has thus far escaped the rampant tourism of its southern neighbors in Los Cabos.
 It provides a peaceful escape from the hustle and bustle of city life while at the same time offering an attractive menu of activities for the whole family.

 For the religious water and sun worshippers a number of surfing options are available, from day trips to boot camps that offer lessons from beginner to advanced levels.
 Expats who have settled here have created opportunities for visitors to enjoy everything from fantastic bird watching trips, book clubs to cooking seminars, Tai Chi classes, photography outings, yoga and dance classes, writing and poetry groups and horseriding trips.
 Trips further afield include whale shark snorkeling and kayaking in the Sea of Cortez, whale watching, and even flyboarding lessons in Los Cabos.